mkmmnn/mkmmnn.github.io/_posts/2020-11-30-Collaboration-Generation.md

 2. Songs with the string "(Remix)" are also skipped to avoid potential for redundancies.
 3. Once all lyrics are appended to a .txt file, they are converted into all lowercase so the number of character options for the neural network to train on will be lower.

+I am unable to link a specific data set, because I had to use the Genius API.
+However, anyone can apply for an account to use this, and then write a simple python script like the one below in order to get as much lyrical data as they want.

 ```python
     def makeLyricsText(artistName):
         title = artistName.replace(" ", "") + ".txt"